-Over the past year or so, there has been a lot of talk about the development of an inland port in the northwest quadrant of the Salt Lake Valley, including a bill on it this legislative session.
+Over the past year or so, there has been a lot of talk about the development of an inland port in the northwest quadrant of the Salt Lake Valley, including a bill that passed during the 2019 legislative session (see our statement on this bill here).
 The Healthy Environment Alliance of Utah (HEAL Utah) has been following the development of the port and trying to sort through the claims on all sides to better understand exactly what is (and is not) known and already underway.
 Our goal is to recommend what we think needs to be done in order for the port to be a viable economic development project as well as a model of environmental stewardship, specifically as it relates to clean air, clean energy, and toxic waste.

 So, what IS an inland port anyways?

 An inland port will be an “intermodal transit hub,” an area that centralizes transportation for receiving and distributing goods.

 - In Salt Lake, this would look like a second railyard with potentially increased commercial truck traffic, both coming and going from the valley, as well as to and from the airport.

 - The area around the proposed inland port site in the northwest quadrant of Salt Lake already has a large number of corporate manufacturing, warehousing, and distribution facilities that move a large amount of raw materials and commercial goods in and out of the city.

 - The port is meant to entice more such business to locate here and generate jobs, as well as attract out-of-state and international businesses to move their goods through the state.